-- Overview: Reservations are made either on the online Event Management System (EMS) or as write-in reservations on “room cards.”
+- Overview: Reservations are made either via Mazevo or as write-in reservations on “room cards.”

-- Posted Schedules: “Room cards” are printed out schedules posted outside each room every week.
-These room cards show the room schedule Monday-Sunday and are posted by noon each Monday.
+- Posted Schedules: “Room cards” are printed out schedules posted outside each room by 12:00 PM each Monday.
+The room cards show the room schedule Monday-Sunday.

-- Recurring or One Week in Advanced: Request through the Event Management System (EMS).
-Requests submitted after Friday at 4:00 pm may not be approved in time to make it onto the room card for the following week and may require the faculty member to write-in their reservation on the appropriate room card.
+- Recurring or One Week in Advance: Request in Mazevo.
+Requests made less than 7 days in advance will not appear on the room card for the following week and may require the faculty member to write-in their reservation on the appropriate room card.

 - Write-In Reservations: Faculty should write their reservations on the room card when the request is made within the same week.

-Keys are checked out to new faculty via the onboarding process.
+Keys are checked out to new faculty as part of Anne's onboarding process.

-Copy codes are provided to new faculty as part of the onboarding process.
-If a faculty member forgets their copy code they can request this number from the music office staff.
+Copy codes and Teams phone numbers are provided to new faculty as part of Anne's onboarding process.

 Faculty Hiring and Contracts

-Questions about contract details and teaching loads should be referred to Patrick Roulet.
+Questions about contract details and teaching loads should be directed to the Music Department Chair, Tim Fitzpatrick.

 Faculty Website Profile